Nerzal/gocloak/README.md

 	}

 	permissions := rptResult.Permissions
-	//Do something with the permissions ;)
+	// Do something with the permissions ;)
 ```

 ## Features